 India in the Late 20th Century

 In 1973 Indian industry entered a recession.
-Prime Minister Indira Gandhi declared a state of emergency in 1975 and her opponents were arrested.
-To combat population explosion, she led a mass sterilization campaign.
+Prime Minister Indira Gandhi declared a state of emergency and arrested her opponents.
+To combat population explosion, she led a mass sterilization program.

-Sikhs in Punjab demanded independence in the 80s.
-Two of Mrs. Gandhi's Sikh bodyguards killed her.
+Sikhs in Punjab demanded independence in the 1980s.
+Mrs. Gandhi was assassinated.

 In the 1990s the Indian economy was growing.